sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
 Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
-This reduction is enabled through the use of CBOR, which maps human-readable labels of that content to more concise integer labels (indices).
+This reduction is enabled through the use of CBOR, which maps the human-readable labels of SWID data to more concise integer labels (indices).
 The use of CBOR to express SWID information in CoSWID tags allows both CoSWID and SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.